Errno1024/BUAA-Course-Grab/README.md

 ### Hints

-- After 2022/03 Boya Subject System update, **frequent refresh** will be detected by the backend and returns **empty** selectable course list.
-Even manual refresh will trigger this protecting mechanism.
-If `bykc.py` grabbing frequently shows message such as `No available course.`, please consider using a longer refresh interval.
+- After 2022/03 Boya Subject System update, the system no longer supports selecting forecast courses and drop history courses.
+- The API sometimes returns empty selectable course list, which indicates one cannot enroll in any course, and the mechanism is still unknown.
+When an empty list is returned, ANY attempt to enroll will be rejected, returning status code `1`.

 This tool set has following requirements.